platinumazure/eslint-plugin-qunit/docs/rules/no-identical-names.md

-# Forbid identical test and module names (no-identical-names)
+# Disallow identical test and module names (no-identical-names)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.